Kimberly B. Rogers

 Works in Progress

 Rogers, Kimberly B. “Social Structure, Cultural Consensus, and the Institutionalization of Meanings.”
-Under review.
+In preparation.

 Rogers, Kimberly B. "Affective Dynamics on Campus: Predicting Behaviors, Emotions, and Likely Events."
 In preparation.